What are Core Banking Systems?

 Third-Party Integrations

 Core banking systems typically offer a variety of add-on modules, such as document imaging and exception tracking.
-Native add-ons are convenient and sometimes included in the bank’s total contract with the core provider.
-However, some core-provided add-on modules lack the functionality that growing banks require.
+Native add-ons are convenient and sometimes included in the bank or credit union’s total contract with the core provider.
+However, some core-provided add-on modules lack the functionality that growing institutions require.

-That’s why third-party software developers, such as AccuSystems, exist to create core-integrated products that offer enhanced functionality.
-Examples of third-party applications include: document imaging products, loan exception tracking tools, e-sign modules, reporting engines, and portfolio analyzers.
+That’s why software developers, such as Alogent, create core-integrated products that offer enhanced functionality.
+Examples of third-party applications include document imaging products, loan exception tracking tools, e-sign modules, reporting engines, and portfolio analyzers.

 Core Banking System Integration Resources

-Looking for more information about AccuSystems’ core-integrated products to increase your financial institution’s efficiency?
+Looking for more information about AccuAccount’s core-integrated capabilities to increase your financial institution’s efficiency?
 Check out AccuAccount for loan account management and AccuDoc for bank-wide imaging.
-Download our integrations PDF for a list of available core integrations.
+For a list of available core integrations, download our integrations PDF.

 Browse our banking definitions page for more terminology.